-Abstract: This paper measures the degree of competition in the banking sector of Pakistan by using structural approach developed by Panzar and Rosse (PR) in context of market contestability.
-A reduced form revenue equation is estimated by using panel data of 26 banks.
-The sample period is from 1997 to 2007.
-Various tests on PR-H Statistics suggest that banking sector of Pakistan, as a whole, is consistent with a monopolistically competitive market structure.
+The paper measures the degree of competition in the banking sector of Pakistan by using a long-existing structural approach developed by Panzar and Rosse (PR) in context of market contestability.
+A reduced from revenue equation is estimated by using panel data consisting of 26 banks from 1997 to 2007.
+The various tests on PR-H Statistics suggest that banking sector of Pakistan as a whole is consistent with a monopolistically competitive market structure.
 Failure to reject the null of long-run equilibrium of the banking sector, a key assumption of PR-H Statistic, lends more credence to the finding of underlying degree of competition.